BabuTheGreat/Fruit-Price-Microservices/README.md

 Two ways to run the frontend:
 - By simply opening the `./frontend/index.html` file directly in a browser.
-- Through docker `docker-compose up --build -d frontend`.
+- Through docker along with the rest of the containers `docker-compose up --build -d frontend`.